-Lovers in a Dangerous Spacetime is a frantic 1- or 2-player couch co-op action game in development for Xbox One and Steam (PC + Mac).
-Explore a colourful galaxy in a crazy neon spaceship that you control together by manning turrets, lasers, shields and thrusters.
+Lovers in a Dangerous Spacetime is a frantic 1- or 2-player couch co-op action game coming to Xbox One and Steam (PC + Mac).
+Explore a colourful galaxy in a massive neon battleship that you control together by manning turrets, lasers, shields and thrusters.
 Only through teamwork can you triumph over evil robots, rescue kidnapped space bunnies, and avoid a vacuumy demise.
-Deep space is a dangerous place, but at least you don’t have to face it alone!
+Deep space is a dangerous place, but you don’t have to face it alone!

 Simple controls, deep play